Mathew-D/rust-objects/README.md

 ## Feature Dependencies

-Some components require additional crates to enable full functionality:
+Some components require additional crates to enable full functionality.
+Make sure to add the following to your `Cargo.toml` as needed:

 - **AnimatedImage GIF Support**: Add the following to your Cargo.toml in the dependencies section:
   ```toml